s010m00n/s010m00n/README.md

 ## Hi there 👋

-My name is Zihang Ma.
+My name is Zihang Ma (or Ma Zihang, whatever you like).
 I'm a junior undergraduate student majoring in Information Management and Information Systems at Tianjin University.
 Currently, I'm working as a research assistant at the TJU RL-lab.